mariotriana/Project_Covid_Data/README.md

 5. Go to Google Cloud Storage in your navigator and check if the file named "covid_data.parquet" is in the bucket builded previously("covid-data-project-bucket")

-    * Run 2nd data exporter (submit_job_to_dataproc) to submit Pyspark Job into Dataproc Cluster
+    * Run 2nd data exporter (submit_job_to_dataproc) to submit Pyspark Job into Dataproc Cluster.

-6. Check if the job was uploaded into the cluster "covid-data-cluster" and the output of the job is here: gs://covid-data-project-bucket/output-data
+6. Go to Dataproc, to jobs section and check if the job was uploaded into the cluster "covid-data-cluster".
+7. Check job output which is in the bucket in a folder named "output-data/".

 ### Big Query and Looker Studio
 1. Return to mage and go to the pipeline named "covid_data_to_gcs" and run data loader(load_covid_to_gcs) and transformer(transform_staged_data) blocks.
 Finally run data exporter (write_covid_data_to_bq) to send job's output to BigQuery.